Oscar Collazo

-Oscar Collazo (January 20, 1914 – February 21, 1994) was one of two Puerto Rican militants of the Nationalist Party who on November 1, 1950, attempted to assassinate U.S. President Harry S. Truman in Washington, DC.
+Oscar Collazo (January 20, 1914 – February 21, 1994) was a Puerto Rican militant of the Nationalist Party.
+He and Griselio Torresola were responsible for the attempted assassination of U.S. President Harry S. Truman in Washington, D.C. on November 1, 1950.
 He had been living in New York City after growing up in Puerto Rico.

 Collazo was convicted and sentenced to death, but Truman commuted his sentence to life imprisonment.
-In 1979 Collazo's sentence was commuted to time served by President Jimmy Carter.
+In 1979, Collazo's sentence was further commuted to time served by President Jimmy Carter.
 He was paroled and allowed to return to Puerto Rico.

 Background

 Oscar Collazo López was born in what is now Florida, Puerto Rico.
 In 1920, Collazo's father died and his mother sent him to live with his brother in Jayuya.
 His brother was a member of the Liberal Party which had independence beliefs.
 When Collazo was 14 years old, he participated in a student demonstration, which the government had made illegal, commemorating the birth of José de Diego, a known advocate for Puerto Rican independence who had died two years before.